 Suburban residents: Illinois Talking Book Outreach Center –800-426-0709

-Find a local vision-loss support group in your area to share feelings, exchange ideas and learn about the many resources available to you.
-Second Sense offers support groups focusing on topics like coping strategies, communicating with others and depression awareness.
-Second Sense can also help you find a local support group in Illinois.
+Find a local vision-loss support group in your area.
+These groups are a safe place to share feelings, exchange ideas and learn about the many resources available to you.
+Second Sense offers support groups in Chicago.
+We can also help you find a local support group in Illinois.

 If you are located outside Illinois, visit VisionAware for an online listing of community-based support groups.

-Contact your local telephone service provider to obtain an application for free directory assistance within your area code.
+Contact your local telephone service provider to obtain an application for free directory assistance.

 Involve your family and friends in your rehabilitation plan.
 Communicate with them about how and when you may need assistance.
 Incorporate the new things you learn into your daily routine.